AdobeDocs/experience-manager-65.en/help/forms/developing/protecting-documents-policies.md

 For code examples using the Document Security service, see the following Quick Start:

-* “Quick Start (MTOM): Removing a policy from a Word document using the web service API”
+* “Quick Start (MTOM): Removing a policy from a Word document using the web service API"

 **See also**